vircadia/vircadia-native-core/README.md

 ### What is this?

-Vircadia™ is a 3D social software project seeking to incrementally bring about a truly free and open metaverse, in desktop and XR.
+Vircadia™ is a 3D social software project seeking to incrementally bring about a truly free and open metaverse.

+* Desktop and VR use
+* Hundreds of users simultaneously
+* Full-body avatars
+* FBX, glTF, and OBJ support
+* JavaScript scripting engine
+* 16km^3 world space in a server
+* Fully self-hosted
+* Apache 2.0

 ### [Website](https://vircadia.com/) | [Discord](https://discordapp.com/invite/Pvx2vke) | [Download](https://vircadia.com/download-vircadia/)